 A flexible energy contract can help you transform your energy purchasing strategy and optimise costs for your business.

-Our OJEU/FTS framework provides organisations with a compliant route to the procurement and supply of electricity and gas.
+Our OJEU/FTS framework provides a compliant route to the procurement and supply of electricity and gas.

-Our Flexible Procurement Framework gives you the opportunity to purchase energy flexibly – helping to spread risk through multiple purchases.
+This allows smaller users to purchase energy flexibly, helping to spread your risk through multiple purchases.

 What our clients think